RlphChrs/RlphChrs/README.md

 ## 📊 Recent Interest: Data Analytics

-Lately, I’ve been diving into data analytics — working with real-world datasets to uncover trends, visualize insights, and tell compelling stories through data.
+Lately, I’ve been diving into data analytics, working with real-world datasets to uncover trends, visualize insights, and tell compelling stories through data.
 I'm currently exploring:
 - Cleaning & transforming data using Python and Pandas
 - Creating dashboards and reports using Google Sheets, Tableau  / PowerBI
 - Writing basic SQL queries to interact with databases